 This module includes instructional anatomy and physiology lectures, lab activities, demonstrations, and experiments designed to highlight the major organ systems through inquiry-based learning.
-Students developed familiarity with the core concepts within biology and the biomedical sciences as they explored content through inquiry-based learning.
+Students develop familiarity with the core concepts within biology and the biomedical sciences as they explore content through inquiry-based learning.
 Students also explore biomedical research through a series of interactive, hands-on laboratory activities followed by a bioethics discussion.

-This module explores the tenants of the SDoH as a key component of observable health differences in society.
-These sessions introduce health equity terminology, concepts, and principles allowing students to build a learning scaffold that 1) Identifies and frames SDoH principles; 2) Investigates the intertwining of policy and SDoH; 3) Analyzes the intersection of policy and SDoH in real-world situations; and 4) Considers the historical and current impact of structural inequities experienced by vulnerable populations.
+This module explores the tenants of health equity as a key component of observable health differences in society.
+These sessions introduce health equity terminology, concepts, and principles allowing students to build a learning scaffold that 1) Identifies and frames health equity principles; 2) Investigates the intertwining of policy and health; 3) Analyzes the impact of policy in real-world situations; and 4) Considers the current consequences of structural inequities experienced by historically marginalized populations.